jrjflint/SocialTicker/README.md

 ## Configuration
 - Polling strategy
-  - UI polling: frequent (e.g., 5–12s) for smooth visuals
+  - UI polling: frequent (e.g., every 5–8s) against the cached endpoint for smooth visuals
-  - Backend fetch: conservative (e.g., 60–120s) to respect API quotas
+  - Backend fetch: scheduled refresh every 30s or slower (≥18s) that updates the cache without exceeding quotas
 - Fallback states
   - Gracefully handle network errors and API timeouts
-  - Display last-known value and a subtle “offline” indicator
+  - Display last-known value and a subtle “offline” indicator when the cache is stale
+  - Surface API quota or refresh errors by flagging the response and retaining the previous cached total
 - Theming
   - Accent color, typography scale, and theme preset
   - Portrait/landscape layout presets